 Thank you for your interest in BUGS!

 We are here to help you learn about our special school and assist you with the application process.
-This page should help address your questions and will be updated regularly.
+This page contains useful information and will be updated regularly.

 If you have questions, please email us at: admissions@BUGSbrooklyn.org

-Here are some notes on Admissions & School Tours:
+Here are some notes on Admissions and School Tours:

 Admission to all New York State charter schools is by strict lottery.